comby-tools/comby-decomposer/README.md

 work.

 The basic idea is that `comby-decomposer` creates inputs _that are much more likely to be syntactically valid expressions_ inside _previously valid (now templatized) programs_.
-Generating inputs with templates and likely-valid expressions help nudge a feedback-directed fuzzer (like AFL) to to explore deeper, more interesting code in a compiler _earlier_ than just starting with a compiler's initial test suite.
-So, instead of using only an initial test corpus, `comby-decomposer` helps generate templates and fragments that synthesizes new test programs on demand.
-We bank on the idea that these new test programs are likely-syntactically-valid and helps the fuzzer avoid spending a long time to discover or randomly invent inputs that get past a compiler's parsing phase.
+Generating inputs with templates and likely-valid expressions help nudge a feedback-directed fuzzer (like AFL) to explore "deeper" code in a compiler _earlier_ than, say, just starting with a compiler's initial test suite.
+So, instead of using only an initial test corpus, `comby-decomposer` helps generate templates and fragments for synthesizing new test programs on demand.
+It banks on the idea that these inputs are unlikely to be generated early (or at all) by default input mutations in a fuzzer's feedback loop.

 For example, `comby-decomposer` generated this Solidity program that [sent the compiler into an infinite loop](https://github.com/ethereum/solidity/issues/10732):